sudo97/Roku-IPTV/README.md

 This is the CURRENT stable version from our group project (https://www.facebook.com/groups/rokumania) that is published as a private | non-certified roku channel (http://my.roku.com/m3u) for group members to play custom .m3u playlists FREE w/no-ads.

-I will be forking this working/somewhat stable version over to a development repo to make some major changes to move forward with multiple playlist slots, etc.
+I will branch this working/somewhat stable version over to a development branch to make some major changes to move forward with multiple playlist slots, etc.

 Have fun!
 Join the RokuMania group! for future projects.